Crashworthiness/Safety Simulation

 Read more about modeling tire burst.

 Government regulations manage the crashworthiness of vehicles on the market.
 Non-government organizations, such as insurance organizations, also test and evaluate the vehicles and publish the results.
 All these tests have specific test procedures that require particular dummies and barriers.
-Abaqus provides detailed deformable finite element barriers of various kinds as well as dummy models which are corresponding to the regulations.
+Abaqus provides detailed deformable finite element barriers of various kinds as well as dummy models for crash simulation which are corresponding to the regulations.

 Dummies